 With the uncertain impact of the elections on real estate, developers slacken the construction during this election period until politicking levels cool down.

 In addition, commercial banks and credit institutions tighten their loan terms to developers by lowering their loan limits to combat the increase in defaulters because of economic uncertainties.

 According to the statistics by the Central Bank in their 2021 quarterly economic review, the real estate sector in 2021 recorded an increase in the cumulative gross non-performing loans of Kes 69.2 billion from 57.7 billion in 2020.

 As the outgoing government tries to fulfill its promises, there is a general increase in the levels of expenditure in the country.

 The outgoing government rolls out various projects such as roads, sewer network projects, and water, among others.
 The real estate sector will benefit from these developments in the long run.
 After the election period, when developers invest in the regions developed they get to yield great returns.

 During elections, the atmosphere is filled with uncertainty and economic strains.
 Investors keep off investing and Kenyans adopt a wait-and-see attitude as they await the political climate to cool.
-Majorly, stakeholders tend to hold off investing in the sector which reduces the value of the property, and prices, and generally affects the whole real estate industry.
+Majorly, stakeholders tend to hold off investing in the sector which reduces the value of the property.
+This generally affects the whole real estate industry.

-However, despite this, there lies hope as the season of high politicking will end, the economy stabilizes, and we can rebuild the industry.
+Despite this, there lies hope as the season of high politicking will end.
+The economy will stabilize, and we can rebuild the industry.

-If you’re looking for a stand-alone property for investment, check out this property for sale along Ngong road.
+If you’re looking for a stand-alone property for investment, we have the best property of choice for you.